Trade directory · Palmer metro · Alaska

 4

-Secure minimum $50,000 general liability insurance and workers compensation if hiring employees.
-Provide proof of coverage to licensing board.
+Secure $2M general liability insurance policy and provide proof of coverage.
+Add workers compensation if hiring employees.

 5